milindmadhukar/e2e-chat/README.md

 7. The other user now uses the first users public key to generate the shared secret key and decreypts the message.
 8. The message is then stored on other users browser.

+## Development setup
+You will need Docker and Nodejs installed on your system.

+1. Go to `./server` and do `docker compose up` to startup postgres and rabbitmq.
+2. Create a `.env` file by copying contents of `.env.example` file.
+3. Use command `yarn install` or `npm install` to install dependencies.
+4. Run `yarn start` or `npm start` to start the server.
+5. Go to `./client` and run `yarn install` or `npm install` to install dependencies.
+6. Run `yarn start` or `npm start` to start the client server.
+7. Now visit `localhost:3000` in your browser.

 Thank you for reading so far :D
 Enjoy!
 Any contributions are welcome.